 This course is an introduction to empirical finance with a focus on selected topics and econometric methods.
-The course will cover time-series and cross-sectional properties of asset returns, some aspects of market microstructure, event studies, empirical tests of asset pricing models and other topics time permitting.
+The course will cover time-series and cross-sectional properties of asset returns, event studies, empirical tests of asset pricing models and other topics time permitting.
 The interplay between asset pricing theories, statistical assumptions and relevant econometric techniques is explored in the context of published empirical work, including classical papers as well as current research.

-Prerequisites: Finance 911; Economics 705

-Co-requisites: Economics 706
+Prerequisites: Finance 911; Economics 705 Co-requisites: Economics 706